myatktun/myatktun.github.io/_sources/C++.rst

 ---
     * occurs in streams, sequences of bytes
     * reading of strings is terminated by whitespace (space, newline, tab)
+    * characters that are not ordinary: Ctrl+Z (Windows), Ctrl+D (Unix) terminates an input stream
+    * separate how the program reads and writes from actual input and output devices
+    * directly addressing each kind of device will need to change the program for a new screen or disk every time or limit users to certain screens and disks
+    * most modern OS separate the detailed handling of I/O devices into device drivers
+    * **Different Kinds of I/O**
+        - streams of data items (files, network, display devices)
+        - user interacting with keyboard or through GUI
     * ``<iostream>``
-        - cin (standard input)
-           + instance of istream class
-           + used with stream extraction operator, get from, '>>'
+        - cin (standard input): instance of istream class, used with stream extraction operator, get from, '>>'
-        - cout (standard output)
-           + instance of ostream class
-           + used with stream insertion operator '<<'
+        - cout (standard output): instance of ostream class, used with stream insertion operator '<<'
-        - cerr (un-buffered standard error stream)
-           + instance of ostream class
-           + each stream insertion causes output to appear immediately
-           + more resilient to errors as it is not optimized
+        - cerr (un-buffered standard error stream): instance of ostream class< each stream insertion causes output to appear immediately, more resilient to errors as it is not optimized
-        - clog (buffered standard error stream)
-           + instance of ostream class
-           + each stream insertion is held in a buffer till filled or flushed
+        - clog (buffered standard error stream): instance of ostream class, each stream insertion is held in a buffer till filled or flushed
     * ``<iomanip>``
         - services useful for formatted I/O with parameterized stream manipulators
         - setw, setprecision